MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-11-05-ror-code-review.md

 So it involves one or more developers examining source code they didn't write and providing feedback to the author, both negative and positive.
 It should be a part of the team process, and strongly recommended to have it done after having all automated tests passed, and before is merged to working branch.

-It hard, it takes time, but has lots o benefits that pays off, like:
+It is hard, it takes time, but has lots o benefits that pays off, like:
 * Code reviews share knowledge
 * Code reviews make for better estimates
 * Code reviews reduces dependency